mindary/drpc/spec.md

 } ack_packet_t;
 ```

-The ACK message (`packet_type = 2`) is sent in response to a CALL message in the event of a successful call.
-The payload
+The ACK message (`packet_type = 2`) is sent in response to a CALL message in the signal of a successful call.
+The
-represents the result of the call.
+payload represents the result of the call.
 The corresponding CALL `id` field must be reserialized in the ACK message.

 If an ACK message is received without a corresponding `id` internally, the receiving node SHOULD ignore the message
 without disconnection.